 Check out these flowers that give maximum blooms with minimal effort, especially if you’re looking to plant a low-maintenance garden.
-That is, a lot of flower power for just a little effort each season.
+That is, get a lot of flower power for just a little effort each season.

 You really can’t go wrong with high-impact, low-maintenance flowers.
 You can also shorten your time in the garden by adding varieties that flower earlier and bloom until frost.
 If they love the heat, even better.

-Read on and learn more about getting the most out of your flower garden.
+Learn more about getting the most out of your flower garden.

 GET Maximum blooms for minimum effort with these 8 flowers: